imranayesha18/trainingprog/README.md

 11.Sll-Prog to demonstrate singlylinkedlist using java.

-12.TreeSet1 class is to demonstrate the properties of TreeSet.
+12.TreeSet1- Program to demonstrate the properties of TreeSet.